ranshul/ranshul.github.io/_posts/2016-12-28-You-can-build-your-own-Siri-too!.md

 {'property': [(volume,dobj)], 'object_modifier': [(playing,acl), ("house of cards",dobj)], 'value': [(%,pobj), (33,nummod)], 'object': [("vlc media player",pobj)]}
 ```

-I managed to write a few functions to interact with whatsapp and vlc on Ubuntu.
+For the sake of completion, I managed to write a few functions to interact with whatsapp on Ubuntu.
 However, they're quite unstable and aren't a part of this repository.
+If you have any suggestions, do ping me!
+Especially if you're cringing at the ugly hacks in the code.

+Finally, a shout out who put up with my incredibly stupid questions about basic English and the people to whom I brainstormed with!

 [^1]: Formally, this is a *closed-domain* problem - in a broad sense, the list of inputs and outputs to the agent are limited